side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 Plus discolored feces, and increased pigmentation.

-More than You Probably Ever Wanted to Know about How a Drug Works.
-AKA risperidone mechanism/method of action, or pharmacodynamics.
+Learn More than You Probably Ever Wanted to Know about How risperidone Works

 I love Risperdal, and I miss taking it.
 I still keep some around for emergencies.
 And if worse came to worst, I’d take it again, TD be damned.
 I’d rather permanently look like an owl blinking Morse code, and whose tongue is sending out its own lewd messages, than deal with the crazy I went through in 2002.